xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model Element_Move.int.md

 8. User Documentation
 ---------------------
-Describe the end user documentation that was added for this change.
+TODO: Describe the end user documentation that was added for this change.

 9. Code Changes
 ---------------